jupyterlab/jupyter-collaboration/docs/source/about-rtc/libraries.md

 ## Lumino

 [JupyterLab RTC integration](/developer/integrations) is relying on the CRDT Implementation provided by [Lumino Datastore](https://github.com/jupyterlab/lumino/tree/master/packages/datastore).

-This implementation is also used in e.g. the [interactive dashboard editor](https://github.com/jupytercalpoly/jupyterlab-interactive-dashboard-editor) for JupyterLab.
+The Lumino Datastore library is also used in e.g. the [interactive dashboard editor](https://github.com/jupytercalpoly/jupyterlab-interactive-dashboard-editor) for JupyterLab.

 ## Y.js